About The NEA Foundation

 - Independent initiative and a collegial spirit in sharing ideas and receiving feedback

-- The ability to facilitate dynamic conversations and represent the Foundation
+- The ability to facilitate dynamic conversations and serve as a spokesperson for the Foundation

-- Strong interpersonal skills including excellent listening, tact, patience, humility, flexibility, courtesy, and the ability to work effectively in a diverse team environment
+- The highest level of interpersonal skills including; excellent listening, tact, patience, humility, flexibility, courtesy, and the ability to work effectively in a diverse team environment

 Compensation and Benefits

-The salary range for this role is $80,000 – $90,000 based on years of experience and ensuring pay equity within the organization.
-The NEA Foundation offers a generous benefits package including comprehensive medical, dental and vision insurance, paid time off, life and disability insurance, and retirement plan.
+The salary range for this role is $160,000-$180,000 based on years of experience and ensuring pay equity within the organization.
+NEA Foundation offers a generous benefits package including comprehensive medical, dental and vision insurance, paid time off, life and disability insurance, and retirement plan.

 The NEA Foundation’s EEO Statement